Michael Zapruder: Origins

 Michael Zapruder was born in Washington, D.C. and grew up in Chevy Chase, Maryland.
 He is an alumnus of Bethesda-Chevy Chase High School and Hamilton College, where he studied religion and music.
 He spent his junior year of college living in Nepal, studying Tibetan language and religion.
 Upon graduating, Zapruder moved to the San Francisco Bay Area, where he now lives.
 His siblings are both writers, Matthew Zapruder and Alexandra Zapruder.

-Initially self-taught in music, Zapruder has studied musicianship and theory at UC Berkeley and guitar, piano, voice and composition with private teachers, and holds an M.A. in music composition from California State University East Bay.
-He has performed and toured the U.S.
+Zapruder holds a Master of Arts in music composition from California State University, East Bay (2014) and a Doctor of Musical Arts in composition from the University of Texas at Austin (2019).

 52 Songs

-In 1999, Zapruder wrote, recorded and posted a song each week for a year, calling the project 52 Songs.
-During the year, Zapruder released a 5-song EP entitled Lomograph, and the following year assembled a compilation of songs from the project with the working title Bye Bye Beauty, which was never released.
-A few hundred CD copies of the full 52 Songs project were pressed and sold out and are now out of print.
+In 1999, Zapruder wrote and recorded one song per week for a year in a project titled 52 Songs.
+During the project he released a five-song EP, Lomograph, and later assembled a compilation titled Bye Bye Beauty, which was not commercially released.
+Limited CD copies of the full project were produced and are now out of print.

-This is a Beautiful Town
+This Is a Beautiful Town

-After completing 52 Songs, Zapruder taught himself piano and recorded the largely piano-based This is a Beautiful Town.
-The piano parts for the album were recorded on Neil Young's piano at his Broken Arrow Ranch.
-Zapruder began touring after the completion of this recording, covering the US three times in two years.
+Following 52 Songs, Zapruder recorded the piano-based album This Is a Beautiful Town.
+The piano parts were recorded on Neil Young's piano at Broken Arrow Ranch.
+After the album's release, Zapruder toured the United States in support of the recording.

 New Ways of Letting Go

-In the mid-2000s, Zapruder and some close allies created the Howells Transmitter collective and record label, through which Zapruder released New Ways of Letting Go, an orchestral folk album with a large ensemble called Rain of Frogs.
-The album was recorded partly by Zapruder and his studio partner Jon Bernson, and finished in collaboration with Scott Solter.
-Zapruder toured widely for this release, including appearances at South by Southwest and Pop Montreal.
+In the mid-2000s, Zapruder co-founded the Howells Transmitter collective and record label, through which he released New Ways of Letting Go, an orchestral folk album performed with the ensemble Rain of Frogs.
+The recording was produced by Zapruder and Jon Bernson and completed with Scott Solter.
+Zapruder performed in support of the release, including appearances at South by Southwest and Pop Montreal.

 Dragon Chinese Cocktail Horoscope

-In 2009, Zapruder again teamed up with Scott Solter for a two-week session at John Vanderslice's Tiny Telephone Studios, during which the album, Dragon Chinese Cocktail Horoscope was recorded and mixed in its entirety.
-Released by SideCho Records, Dragon Chinese Cocktail Horoscope won the 2009 Independent Music Award for Best Folk/Singer-Songwriter Album.
-For the release, Zapruder teamed up with video director Jesse Ewles to produce a video for "Ads for Feelings".
+In 2009, Zapruder recorded Dragon Chinese Cocktail Horoscope with Scott Solter at Tiny Telephone Studios.
+Released by SideCho Records, the album received the Independent Music Award for Best Folk/Singer-Songwriter Album.
+A music video for "Ads for Feelings" was directed by Jesse Ewles.